danielbrendel/hortusfox-web/CONTRIBUTING.md

 Also some principles of selfhosted must be respected.
 These include (but are not limited to) data privacy.

 If you have any questions before submitting a PR, you can first create an issue to get answers.

+## Framework

+HortusFox is built with the [Asatru PHP Framework](https://github.com/danielbrendel/dnyAsatruPHP-App).
+The documentation is located in the `/doc` directory.

 ## Localization